cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-database.md

 ## Compatibility

-The `ALTER DATABASE` statement is a Greenplum Database extension.
+The `ALTER DATABASE` statement is a Cloudberry Database extension.

 ## See Also